My Design Determination

 In my experience, the biggest hurdle isn't the desktop or tablet view—it's the smartphone.

 While a desktop or an iPad provides a generous canvas, the smartphone presents a unique ergonomic hurdle.
-On a phone, we are constantly fighting for pixels against what designers call "Browser Chrome"—the address bars and navigation buttons that wrap around a website.
+On a smartphone, we are constantly fighting for pixels against what designers call "Browser Chrome"—the address bars and navigation buttons that wrap around a website.

 My Solution: Contextual UI